 His stories have appeared inthe Acentos Review,Palabra, A Magazine of Chicano and Latino Literary Art andSomos en Escrito–most recently in La Casita Grande Lounge and Nat Brut #9.
 He is the author of the story collectionThe House of Order, named a 2013Int’l Latino Book Award Finalist, and the novel in stories Little Mocosfrom Twelve Winters Press.
 In 2013 Latino Boom: An Anthology of U.S. Latino Literature listed Jaramillo as one of itsTop 10 New Latino Authors to Watch and Read.

-“Jaramillo is writing about working in Southern Colorado farm fields, driving and drinking beer and smoking pot; visiting family members in the state penitentiary; about tattooed pregnant girls, dirty kids in laundromats and their desperate mothers–and the pain-filled list goes on, back through several decades.
-What saves these stories is the grace in which they are written.”–Mary Jean Porter, Chieftain.com
+His writing explores the Southern Colorado steel industry and neighborhoods as well as the link between family, trauma, and place.
+As Mary Jean Porter writes, “Jaramillo is writing about working in Southern Colorado farm fields, driving and drinking beer and smoking pot; visiting family members in the state penitentiary; about tattooed pregnant girls, dirty kids in laundromats and their desperate mothers, back through several generations.
+What saves these stories is the grace in which they are written.”